What are Clinical Trials?

 - Treat cancer

 - Prevent cancer

-The U.S. Food and Drug Administration must approve new treatments before they can be widely used.
+The U.S. Food and Drug Administration (FDA) must approve new treatments before they can be widely used.
 Clinical trials are part of the approval process for new drugs and treatments.
 Learn more about types of cancer clinical trials from the National Cancer Institute.